Erikhu1/inc_nlohmann_json_sim/.dotstop_extensions/README.md

 ## TimeVaryingWebReference

-Use this reference when the content of a site changes continuously, but you want the trustability of your report to depend on the project’s state in your repository.
+Use this reference when the content of a site changes continuously, but the mere existence and reachability of the site is not sufficient to support the statement.
+In other words, use this reference if the site requires regular re-reviews.
 The content for hashing is the changelog file from this repository prefixed with the URL.
 For example, https://github.com/nlohmann/json/pulse/monthly can be used to demonstrate that `nlohmann/json` is up to the most recent version under active development.
 The content of a `TimeVaryingWebReference` is determined by a changelog file in this repository.
 By default, this is `ChangeLog.md`, which mirrors the upstream changelog of `nlohmann/json`.

 As with WebReference, consider an https_response_time validator to check reachability of the URL if needed.